Some Historic Temperature Graphs

-This graph is from research by Shaun Marcott published in 2013 and represents a probable reconstruction of temperatures over the last 11,300 years (Holocene).
+1. This graph is from research by Shaun Marcott et al. published in 2013 and represents a probable reconstruction of temperatures over the last 11,300 years (Holocene).

-It appear from this graph and the first graph presented that we have already surpassed 1.0° C. above pre-industrial times, which makes it very unlikely that we could make the Paris Accord target (no more than 2.0° C. but striving for 1.5° C.) even if we were trying hard (which we are not).
+9. It appears from this graph and the first graph presented that we have already surpassed 1.0° C. above pre-industrial times, which makes it very unlikely that we could make the Paris Accord target (no more than 2.0 ° C. of warming, but striving for 1.5° C.) even if we were trying hard (which we are not).

 Graph from NOAA article on global warming and climate change.

-This graph represents a probable reconstruction of temperatures during the ice ages and the interglacial periods.
+1. This graph represents a possible reconstruction of temperatures during the ice ages and the interglacial periods.
 (Pleistocene)

 global temperatures, 65 million years.

-Temperatures 50 million years ago were likely 20° C. higher than today.
+3. Temperatures in the Eocene, some 50 million years ago were likely 5 to 20° C. higher than today.

 global temperatures, 542 million years.

-542 million years, back to the Cambrian is a long time.
+2. 542 million years, back to the Cambrian, is a long time.
 Planet Earth has weathered a lot of changes.
-May it also weather this one.
+May she also weather this one.